OcraM17/ParallelMatrix/README.md

 ## Multiplication algorithms
 The first method implemented is the row-column product.
 I have wrote this simple algorithm only to compare the performances of this easy-to-use method with more difficult but faster methods.
 The second algorithm is the product between a matrix A and the transposition of the matrix B. This method is very similar to the previous way but faster.
 The third one is the Strassen's method.
+This method, the faster among the three, decompose each of the two matrices in 4 squared submatrices.
+These 8 submatrices are used to compute the final matrix result of the multiplication between the two original matrices. \
-This method, the faster among the three, In the file report.pdf is possible to see the complete analysis of the problem.
+In the file report.pdf is possible to see the complete analysis of the problem.